poopourri/MOMexport/README.md

 ## Setup

-To run this auto exporter, point your cron job to:
+To run this auto exporter, point your cron job to: `path/export.php`

-`path/export.php`

-## Testing
+## Testing and Debug

-To see a live export of yesterday's orders, go to:
+To see a live export of yesterday's orders, go to: `path/export.php?neal-debug=1` Email will not be sent.

-`path/export.php?neal-debug=1`